bihealth/sodar-core/docs/source/dev_project_app.rst

     from views to be implemented on your site.
 From SODAR Core v1.0 onwards, each app is expected to provide their own versioning.

-    For implementing your own API views, make sure to use the ``SODARAPI*`` base classes, **not** the ``CoreAPI`` classes.
-Similarly, in testing make sure to use the base class helpers of the general API instead of the core API.

 Ajax API Views
 --------------